xetus-oss/freeipa-pwd-portal/README.md

 5. All FreeIPA versions since 2.2 [restrict non-admin users from changing admin passwords](https://fedorahosted.org/freeipa/ticket/2271).
 To allow the freeipa-pwd-portal to reset admin passwords against accounts in FreeIPA versions greater than this:

-	a.
-Create a `host group` in the FreeIPA instance with the name `pw-reset-portal` and add the freeipa-pwd-portal.example.com host you created in step 2 above as a member
+	1. Create a `host group` in the FreeIPA instance with the name `pw-reset-portal` and add the freeipa-pwd-portal.example.com host you created in step 2 above as a member
-	b.
-Apply the following ldif to the LDAP directory, modifying all instances of `dc=example,dc=com` to match your basedn:
+	2. Apply the following ldif to the LDAP directory, modifying all instances of `dc=example,dc=com` to match your basedn:

 		```
 		# Add the ability to change passwords for all accounts (including) admins
 		# using this host account